nickphayes/nickphayes.github.io/_posts/2024-10-19-intuitions.md

 [^c]: Note here that I use the language "embedding/unembedding" rather than "encoding/decoding."
 This is to avoid misleading jargon, as encoder-only, decoder-only, and encoder-decoder models all do this embedding/unembedding.
 The encoder/decoder typology is rather split based on whether/how masking is applied during multihead attention.
 Decoders use autoregressive masking, while encoders do not.
 This makes the former particular well-suited for generative tasks, while the latter is likely better for learning latent representations of the data.
 [^d]: While this might make the math easier to digest, it could also change the way we count parameters.
 Given that most AI safety frameworks and responsible scaling policies use parameter and flop counts as a proxy for model capability, this quickly becomes relevant to technical AI governance.
 [^e]: Although accurate, this is an unfortunately complex way to describe how a feature map is generated in just one sentence.
 The added depth and composition of operations makes it increasingly difficult to succintly describe components of the model in terms of the original input.
+[^f]: In particular, RNNs and LSTMs arguably deserve to be in this post, as they were critical to the development of modeling sequential data with neural networks.
+They are intentionally ommitted, as I believe a separate post dedicated purely to advancements in modeling sequential data is prudent (i.e. time-series data, language data, etc.).